• Home

 • You can use them for morning work, literacy centers, math centers, homework, intervention programs and more!

-• Once the worksheets have been completed, you can even staple or hole punch the pages into a Hispanic Heritage Month booklet to display or for students to take home to share with care givers.
+• Once the worksheets have been completed, you can even staple or hole punch the pages into a Hispanic Heritage Month booklet to display or for students to take home to share with caregivers.

 4) A Taste of Hispanic Culture